 Transplanted hairs are typically permanent.
 However, hair transplants do not prevent further hair loss of non-transplanted hairs.
 Thus it is important to also discuss maintenance therapy options with your hair loss doctor to help minimize and strengthen existing hair.

-Gain back lost hair and confidence with hair transplant
+Gain back lost hair and confidence with a hair transplant

 Hair transplant procedures are gaining popularity as they are typically long-lasting and with modern techniques often produce natural-looking results.